we offer a full range of systems

 install, service, commission and maintain their equipment, and

 we use all of our own people to do this.
-We do not sub-contract

 We can provide any equipment from any manufacturer and some

 of those we recommend are - - Daikin, Toshiba, Mitsubishi Electric, Panasonic, LG and Hitachi.

 Some you may have heard of others perhaps not.
 Why do we recommend

 these systems?
 Well it's primarily about quality, reliability